mayankk2308/purge-wrangler/CONTRIBUTING.md

 To develop the patch further:
 1. Fork it
 2. Write clean, coherent, and commented code
+3. Adhere to the original code-style
-3. Test your code throughly
+4. Test your code throughly
-4. Submit a pull request with details on the *what's* and *why's*
+5. Submit a pull request with details on the *what's* and *why's*

 Please adhere to these guidelines and post issues in an orderly manner.
-Thanks!
+Thank you.